Z4urce/VRC-Haptic-Pancake/README.md

 ![Promo picture that demonstrates how it works](Images/sandwitch.png)

-5. Prepare your avatar by adding VRC Contact Receiver component to each bone you wear your tracker on.
+5. Prepare your avatar by adding a VRC Contact Receiver component to each bone you wear your tracker on.
-    * Ensure that it has been positioned properly and only the "Allow Others" is enabled in the Filtering settings.
+    * Ensure that it has been positioned properly and only "Allow Others" is enabled in the Filtering settings.
     * Feel free to define which collision tags will trigger your haptics by adding the specific collision tags.
     * Set the Receiver Type to Proximity (This is the only supported type for now in the bridge app)
     * Come up with a good unique name for the parameter.
 For example 'LeftFootTouched' if you want to trigger the haptics in the tracker on your left foot.
 The name itself can be whatever and it does not really matter as long as you get it right everywhere.